developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 &#50;.
 It is sometimes necessary to <b>reboot the device</b> to complete the uninstallation.

-> <b>Note</b>: USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some other device settings configured by EHS might not revert to the state they were in prior to EHS installation.
-Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.
+Remote uninstallation of EHS is now complete.

-The capabilities of MDM systems vary.
+> The capabilities of MDM systems vary.
 Please refer to the MDM documentation for specific information about how to configure these commands.

-Remote uninstallation of EHS is now complete.

 ## Change the Default Launcher
 Removing EHS as the default launcher on a device can be done with a simple change in the Settings panel or by uninstalling EHS.
 Either of these scenarios can be accomplished manually on the device, programmatically through EMDK or remotely using StageNow or an MDM (if supported).
 If EHS is removed from the device, the Android Launcher in most cases will be the only remaining launcher on the device, and therefore will become the default launcher.